gladyskenyon/SDSC_22_workshop/README.md

 Doing it this way will mean you are set up for future analysis and you can save your work and come back to it later!

 ### Run online
 Open in an interactive in-browser environment.
 On the day there will be a binder link here, you do not need to do anything beforehand.
+Once you close te browser tab your changes will not be saved.